 10 min Yoga Practice for Legs and Back

-blog post 10 min yoga practice for legs back fatigue jennifer raye 2
+blog post 10 min yoga practice for legs back fatigue jennifer raye

 If you’ve been feeling depleted or stressed, practicing close to the earth can be very restorative.
-Give yourself this time by following along and feel free to check out the information below the video for additional ideas and support.
+Give yourself this time by following along, and feel free to check out the information below the video for additional ideas and support.

-blog post yoga practice for legs and back jennifer raye 2
+blog post yoga practice for legs and back jennifer raye

-blog post yoga practice for legs and back jennifer raye 1
+blog post yoga practice for legs and back jennifer raye

-To setup this pose use a strap or reach for the upper foot.
+To set up this pose, use a strap or reach for the upper foot.
 Press out through your inner heels and ground the lower leg.
 Invite your lower back and abdomen to release and spread.

-After supta padangusthasana, we continue with a few more reclined postures concluding with a short savasana.
+After supta padangusthasana, we continue with a few more reclined postures, concluding with a short savasana.

 Thank you for practicing!
-If you enjoyed this yoga practice video for the legs and back you may also enjoy:
+If you enjoyed this yoga practice video for the legs and back, you may also enjoy:

-Mindful Yin Yoga Foundations Teacher Training
+Mindful Yin Yoga Foundations Online Training

 Share This Post: